-First appeared in Dr Everett Roger’s book “Diffusion of Innovation” in 1962, the theory explores how ideas and innovations are spread across an audience.
+First appeared in Dr Everett Roger’s book “Diffusion of Innovation” in 1962.
+In particular, the theory explores how ideas and innovations are spread across an audience.

-Communication from an organisation’s leaders sent to their subordinates.
+Communication from an organisation’s leaders sent, usually, to their subordinates.

-A person (or group of people) that proofreads organisational communications to find and correct errors.
+A person (or group of people) that proofreads organisational communications, in particular, to find and correct errors.

 Emotional Intelligence is the ability to understand and respond to another person’s emotions, motivations, and needs.

 Physical barriers that may hinder a listener’s understanding of a message.
-This could be the time it takes to convey the message, the time and place it of delivery, space, and the medium used.
+Specifically, this could be the time it takes to convey the message, the time and place it of delivery, space, and the medium used.

 The emotions an individual’s face conveys based on their facial contortions.
-A facial expression is a form of nonverbal communication.
+In particular, a facial expression is a form of nonverbal communication.

 Flawed arguments that are not based on the rules of logic.

 An evaluation of how effective a piece of communication is.
-It will consider issues of comprehension, the attitudes of the listener, and suggested improvements.
-Feedback is often collected via surveys, performance appraisals, or from clients or vendors.
+Specifically, it will consider issues of comprehension, the attitudes of the listener, and suggested improvements.
+For this purpose, feedback is often collected via surveys, performance appraisals, or from clients or vendors.